craftercms/docs/source/reference/modules/engine/configuration.rst

 - A CrafterCMS delivery environment

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Step 1: Create an Elasticsearch Domain for Delivery (optional)
+Step 1: Create an Open Search Domain for Delivery (optional)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Since serverless delivery requires a single Elasticsearch endpoint readable by all Engine instances, we recommend you create an AWS Elasticsearch domain for delivery.
-If you don't want to use an AWS Elasticsearch domain then you should create and maintain your own Elasticsearch cluster.
+Since serverless delivery requires a single Open Search endpoint readable by all Engine instances, we recommend you create an AWS Open Search domain for delivery.
+If you don't want to use an AWS Open Search domain then you should create and maintain your own Elasticsearch cluster.

-   .. important:: Authoring can also use an Elasticsearch domain, but be aware that in a clustered authoring environment
+   .. important:: Authoring can also use an Open Search domain, but be aware that in a clustered authoring environment
-                  each authoring instance requires a separate Elasticsearch instance.
-If you try to use the same ES domain then you will have multiple preview deployers writing to the same index.
+                  each authoring instance requires a separate Open Search instance.
+If you try to use the same Open Search domain then you will have multiple preview deployers writing to the same index.

-To create an AWS Elasticsearch domain please do the following:
+To create an AWS Open Search domain please do the following:

 #.
 In the top navigation bar of your AWS console, click the ``Services`` dropdown menu, and search for
-   ``Elasticsearch Service``.
+   ``Open Search Service``.
 #.
 Click on ``Create a new domain``.
 #.
-Select ``Deployment Type`` and on the Elasticsearch version, pick ``7.2``.
+Select ``Deployment Type`` and on the Open Search version, pick the closest to ``v2.8.0``.

+..
+TODO Fix the image
    .. image:: /_static/images/system-admin/serverless/es-deployment-type.webp
-      :alt: Serverless Site - Elasticsearch Deployment Type
+      :alt: Serverless Site - Open Search Deployment Type
       :align: center

    |